MohammadAmini1998/Lisence-plate-detection-and-recognition/README.md

 For more details, please refer to the [YOLOv5 paper](https://arxiv.org/pdf/1506.02640.pdf).

-### Key Features of YOLOv5:
-- **State-of-the-art Performance**: YOLOv5 offers significant improvements in both accuracy and speed compared to its predecessors.
-- **Real-time Object Detection**: YOLOv5 is capable of real-time object detection, making it suitable for various applications, including this license plate detection and recognition project.
-- **Easy to Use and Implement**: YOLOv5 is easy to use and implement, making it an excellent choice for object detection tasks for both images and videos.

 ## 1. License Plate Detection in Images
 In this section, our goal is to design a deep learning model that can detect license plates in images.
 We will train the model using a dataset containing images of cars with annotated license plates.
 The output of the model will be bounding boxes around the detected license plates.